SAP/open-ux-tools/packages/mockserver-config-writer/README.md

 # @sap-ux/mockserver-config-writer

-Adds or removes configuration for mockserver module `@sap-ux/ui5-middleware-fe-mockserver` to SAP UX project.
+Adds or removes configuration for mockserver module `@sap-ux/ui5-middleware-fe-mockserver` to an SAP UX project.

 ## Installation
 Npm